ghzeni/blockgame-guide/README.md

 >Pristine Wood
 Can be acquired by chopping down trees and looting chests.
 Also used for a lot of stuff!

->Pristine Leather
+>Pristine Hide
 One of the most important items you can obtain.
-You can find Pristine Leather in Myrkheim chests, Dungeon chests or craft from Leather Scraps.
+You can find Pristine Hide in Myrkheim chests, Dungeon chests or craft from Leather Scraps.

 >Leather Scraps
 Can be obtained by slaying passive mobs.
-The Leatherworker in Origin can craft these into Pristine Leather for a low price.
+The Leatherworker in Origin can craft these into Pristine Hide for a low price.

 >Meteor Shards
 Meteor Shards are found rarely by mining Gravel in Myrkheim.
 They are used in the creation of Mythril and Steel Ingots, some of the strongest metals in BlockGame.

 >Zombie Leather
 Can be obtained by smelting Rotten Flesh in a furnace.
-Very important to create Necronomicons and very useful due to it being an alternative to Pristine Leather in some crafting recipes.
+Very important to create Necronomicons and very useful due to it being an alternative to Pristine Hide in some crafting recipes.
 Unfortunately there's not much to do about the smell though.

 >Salt
 Can be found by digging up sand.
 Used in many food recipes.